 Company 2017 2016 Line of business Aunia Publicidad Interactiva, S.L.
-50% 50% Provision of all types of audiovisual C/Orense, 85 Madrid 30 % 30 % communications services.
+50% 50% Provision of all types of audiovisual communications services.
+C/Orense, 85 Madrid communications conviocs.
 Adtech Ventures, S.p.A.
-50% - Advertising, in Italy and abroad, of Via Paleocapa, Pietro 3-Edif.
-Lexington advertising in different media: press, internet, apps, Smart TV, radio, digital Milán televisions and other digital media and their eventual technological evolutions.
+50% - Advertising, in Italy and abroad, o Via Paleocapa, Pietro 3-Edif.
+Lexington advertising in different media: press internet, apps, Smart TV, radio, digita Milán televisions and other digital media and their eventual technological evolutions.
 Provision of services related to the planning of campaigns and events both in Italy and in other countries.
 Management of campaigns in technological platforms of automated advertising sales.
-Development or acquisition of technologies for the management and sale of new advertising formats.
+Development or acquisition o technologies for the management and sale of new advertising formats.